-In the next step, we determine, for each modular form $f$, a unique elliptic curve $E'$ in the isogeny class and the Manin constant $c$.
-This is the proportionality constant between $f$ and the pullback of the invariant differential on $E'$.
-To determine the optimal curve in the isogeny class, we divide the two periods for $f$ by those of each elliptic curve until we find one where the ratios are approximately the same.
-We then determine the Manin constant $c$.
-In the case of $X_{0}(N)$, it is known that $c$ is an integer, and for an optimal curve it is conjectured that $c = 1$.
 In our case, $c$ need not be an integer, but in all of the examples we have computed we have observed that the numerator of $c$ is $1$ and that the primes dividing the denominator of $c$ also divide $N$.
 To compute $c$ exactly from a numerical approximation, we make the assumption that the numerator of $c$ is $1$.
 The result is a modular form $cf$ with the property that the integrals $\int_{\infty}^{P} cf \, ds$ are well-defined modulo $\Lambda(E')$, the period lattice for $E'$.

 \begin{step} Compute degrees of the maps to the elliptic curves and pick the one with smallest degree. \end{step}